Use these sweet aromatherapy bath salt recipes to get the restorative powers of hot mineral springs...

 Use bath salt recipes when you're feeling particularly icky or sick.
-They'll help ease your achy muscles and joints, relieve your tight chest, cough and sniffles, and they'll give you a nice boost of healthy energy.
+They'll help ease your achy muscles and joints, relieve your tight chest, cough and sniffles, and they'll give you a nice boost of energy.

 Click here for more aromatherapy remedies for colds, pain and stress.

 For a quick and easy 'cheat' try this: Add a cup or two of Epsom Salts to your hot running bath water, then pour in a tablespoon of your favorite aromatherapy bath oil just before you climb in.
 Piece of cake!

 Or for an even easier cheat, get bath salts at the click of a button!
 Check out bath salts at Amazon.com.